Benefits of Grief Counseling After Mesothelioma LossHealth & Wellness

 Experiencing grief is a normal response to losing someone we love.
 Going to support groups or counseling sessions doesn’t mean you are “crazy” or “mentally ill.”
 It is completely reasonable to need a little extra attention and support after the loss of a loved one.

-While researching grief counseling, I kept coming across “A Guide to Grief: Bereavement, Mourning and Grief” on medical and hospice websites.
+While researching grief counseling, I kept coming across “Grief, Bereavement, and Coping With Loss” on medical and hospice websites.
 This guide from the National Cancer Institute (NCI) provides an excellent overview of grief therapy and various ways people can learn how to cope with loss.

 Learning more about the ideal outcomes of grief counseling helped me understand why so many people benefit from it.
 The NCI guide explains some key goals of grief counseling, including: